 If you want to paint the whole thing, Clear Grip is paintable so you don’t have to worry about the paint clumping or not sticking.

-Have you done any St. Patrick’s Day crafting yet this year?
+Have you done any St. Patrick’s Day projects yet this year?

-For St. Patrick’s Day DIY ideas, check out these projects:
+For St. Patrick’s Day craft ideas, check out these projects:

-- A St. Patrick’s Day DIY with old wine bottles
+- St. Patrick’s DIY with old wine bottles

 - A DIY leprechaun hat from an old flower pot